UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 * Shrink tubing in different colours.
 This is required to mark the wires you have cut such that you know which ones need to be connected.
 Alternatively, you can also use tape for that.
 * Electrical tape in different colours.
 This is required to mark the wires you have cut sucht that you know which ones need to be connected.
 Alternatively, you can also use coloured shrink tubing.
 * 3 &times; *[Tinkerforge Master Brick 3.1](https://www.tinkerforge.com/en/shop/master-brick.html)*
-* 10 &times; *[Tinkerforge Voltage/Current Bricklet 2.0](https://www.tinkerforge.com/en/shop/voltage-current-v2-bricklet.html)* (if you plan to use a GPU with three PCIe power cables, you need 11 of these)
+* 10 &times; *[Tinkerforge Voltage/Current Bricklet 2.0](https://www.tinkerforge.com/en/shop/voltage-current-v2-bricklet.html)* (If you plan to measure only GPUs with two PCIe power cables, nine of these will suffice.)
-* 10 &times; *[Tinkerforge Bricklet Cable 50 cm (7p-7p)](https://www.tinkerforge.com/en/shop/bricklet-cable-50cm-7p-7p.html)* (if you plan to use a GPU with three PCIe power cables, you need 11 of these)
+* 10 &times; *[Tinkerforge Bricklet Cable 50 cm (7p-7p)](https://www.tinkerforge.com/en/shop/bricklet-cable-50cm-7p-7p.html)* (If you plan to measure only GPUs with two PCIe power cables, nine of these will suffice.)
 * 1 &times; *[Tinkerforge Workbench (34 &times; 20 cm)](https://www.tinkerforge.com/en/shop/tinkerforge-workbench-34x20cm.html)*
 * 15 &times; *[Tinkerforge Mounting Kit 12 mm](https://www.tinkerforge.com/en/shop/accessories/mounting/mounting-kit-12mm.html)*
 * 1 m (or longer) USB-C to USB-C cable or USB-C to USB-A cable.